-Navigating the urban landscape involves a lot of driving around trying to find a parking spot.
-The concept of a micro-urban vehicle has failed over and over again.
-From the 1964 BMW Isetta to the 1985 Replica Cursor, we can fill a hold junkyard with all the failed product for all the failed microcars.
+Navigating the urban landscape involves a lot of driving around and trying to find a parking spot.
+But the concept of a micro-urban vehicle has failed over and over again.
+From the 1964 BMW Isetta to the 1985 Replica Cursor, we can fill an entire junkyard with failed microcars.

 Microlino is the lastest contester trying to make micro-vehicle happen.
-We couldn’t help but wonder what made all its microcar brothers fail, and you don’t need to think hard to find the answer.
+We couldn’t help but wonder what led to the downfall of its microcar brothers and how would this electric car is different.

-The next question we ask is who would need this.
-Microlino sells at $14,000 US, we can’t imagine why would people buy this when they can buy a decent used Honda Civic for cheaper or just pay a little more to get a new Mercedez smart.
+Microlino sells at $14,000.
+We can’t imagine why people would buy this when they can buy a decent used Honda Civic for cheaper or pay a little more to get a new Mercedez smart.

-If you are interested to use it as a toy car, for the $14,000 price tag, you can get a train of golf carts or ATVs for 10 times the fun of an electric motor.
+If you are interested in using it as a toy car, for the $14,000 price tag, you can get a train of golf carts or ATVs for ten times the fun of an electric motor.